SkandaAithal-1/CUDA/README.md

 ## Task 03: Matrix Vector Multiplication

 **Summary** :
 Implemented a kernel to multiply a matrix with a vector.
 Explored shared memory, thread cooperation and performance optimisations.

+## Task 04: Vector sum

+**Summary** :
+Implemented a kernel to compute the sum of all elements of a vector.
+Explored reduction techniques, and warp divergence and performance optimisations.